Sbrenz/MeditationApp/README.md

 # MEDITATION APP

 My first React project,
-Is a meditation app, it's functionalitty is very simple, you find a home page with a header and two buttons.
+Is a meditation app, its functionality is very simple, you find a home page with a header and two buttons.
-The buttons brings you in the heart of the application, the page is identical in each of one but there has a different song, in this page you can set, start and stop the timer.
+The buttons bring you in the heart of the application, the page is identical but each one has a different song, in this page you can set, start and stop the timer.

 ***